-Implementation Stage 1 EIA Ref.
+Imp lementa ation S tage EIA Ref.
 EM&A Ref.
-Environmental Protection Measures Location / Duration of measures / Timing of completion of measures Implementation Agent Des Con Ор Dec Relevant Legislation & Guidelines • Regulation Waste N lanagemer it Implications (Operation) 7.6.2.1 6.3 Good site practices Construction site / On a regular basis / OWTF Operator \checkmark Waste Disposal Adoption of the following good operational practices should be recommended to minimise waste management impacts: Throughout operation stage Ordinance; Waste Disposal Obtain the necessary waste disposal permits from the appropriate authorities, in accordance with the Waste stage (Chemical Waste) (General); Disposal Ordinance (Cap.
+Environmental Protection Measures Location / Duration of measures / Timing of completion of measures Implementation Agent Des Con Op Dec Relevant Legislation & Guidelines Regulation Waste N //anagemen nt Implications (Operation) 7.6.2.1 6.3 Good site practices Construction site / On a OWTF Operator $\checkmark$ Waste Disposal Adoption of the following good operational practices should be recommended to minimise waste management impacts: regular basis / Throughout operation Ordinance; Waste Disposal Obtain the necessary waste disposal permits from the appropriate authorities, in accordance with the Waste (Chemical Waste (General); Disposal Ordinance (Cap.
 354), Waste Disposal (Chemical Waste) (General) Regulation and the Land (Miscellaneous Provision) Ordinance (Cap.
-28); Regulation and the Land (Miscellaneous Nomination of an approved person to be responsible for good site practice, arrangements for collection and effective Provision) Ordinance; disposal to an appropriate facility of all wastes generated at the site; DEVB Technical Circular (Works) Use of a waste haulier licensed to collect specific category of waste; No. 6/2010.
-A trip-ticket system should be included as one of the contractual requirements and implemented by the Environmental Team to monitor the disposal of solid wastes at public filling facilities and landfills, and to control fly tipping.
+28); Regulation and the Land (Miscellaneous Nomination of an approved person to be responsible for good site practice, arrangements for collection and effective disposal to an appropriate facility of all wastes generated at Provision) Ordinance; DEVB Technical the site; Use of a waste haulier licensed to collect specific category of Circular (Works) No. 6/2010. waste; A trip-ticket system should be included as one of the contractual requirements and implemented by the Environmental Team to monitor the disposal of solid wastes at public filling facilities and landfills, and to control fly tipping.
 Reference should be made to DEVB TC(W) No. 6/2010.
-Training of site personnel in proper waste management and chemical waste handling procedures; Separation of chemical wastes for special handling and appropriate treatment at a licensed facility; Routine cleaning and maintenance programme for drainage systems, sumps and oil interceptors; Provision of sufficient waste disposal points and regular collection for disposal; Adoption of appropriate measures to minimise windblown litter and dust during transportation of waste, such as covering trucks or transporting wastes in enclosed containers; and, ■ Implementation of a recording system for the amount of •
+Training of site personnel in proper waste management and chemical waste handling procedures; Separation of chemical wastes for special handling and appropriate treatment at a licensed facility; Routine cleaning and maintenance programme for drainage systems, sumps and oil interceptors; Provision of sufficient waste disposal points and regular collection for disposal; Adoption of appropriate measures to minimise windblown litter and dust during transportation of waste, such as covering trucks or transporting wastes in enclosed containers; and, Implementation of a recording system for the amount of